Carol Howe: Time at Elohim City

 In 1994, Mahon began taking 24-year-old Howe to the white-separatist enclave in Elohim City, Oklahoma.
 While living on the compound for some months, she appeared on German television with Mahon to advocate violence as a means to reach the goal of a racially pure, white society.

 According to Robert Millar, the founder and spiritual leader of Elohim City, Howe stayed there approximately six weeks before the Oklahoma City bombing.
 Her relationship with Dennis Mahon had ended after he had apparently raped her, prompting Howe to flee to her grandfather's ranch in Texas.

 In August 1994, Howe filed a restraining order against Mahon.
 This attracted the attention of the ATF, who were already investigating Mahon's radical paramilitary group, W.A.R., for suspected violation of federal firearms and conspiracy laws.

-Carol Howe was then employed by the Bureau as a confidential informant.
-She was sent to Elohim City for the purpose of gathering intel related to their investigation.

 Before the Oklahoma City Bombing

 From August 1994 through March 1995, Howe served as an ATF informant going by the code number CI-183.
 She was paid $120 a week to monitor the Elohim City compound and wrote monthly reports to her ATF handler, Agent Angela "Angie" Finley-Graham.

-Carol Howe described the residents of Elohim City as ultra-militant white separatists with anti-government beliefs.
+Howe described the residents of Elohim City as ultra-militant white separatists with anti-government beliefs.
 She noted that the community had been sympathetic towards David Koresh, even having a Branch Davidian flag hanging in their church.

-Howe says she informed her agency handlers, prior to April 19, 1995, that various Elohim City residents were planning an attack on Federal Buildings, which included the Alfred P. Murrah Federal Building in Oklahoma City.
+Howe said she informed her agency handlers, prior to April 19, 1995, that various Elohim City residents were planning an attack on Federal Buildings, which included the Alfred P. Murrah Federal Building in Oklahoma City.

 Agency officials claim that Howe was deactivated because of mental instability.
 Finely-Graham states that Howe was reinstated in the aftermath of the Oklahoma City bombing, but did no informant work after June 1995.

 Post-OKC Bombing

-After the Oklahoma City bombing had occurred, Carol Howe was instructed by the Bureau of Alcohol Tobacco and Firearms to return to Elohim City compound in order to obtain information regarding any possible connection between the residents of the community and the bombing.
+After the Oklahoma City bombing had occurred, Howe was instructed by the Bureau of Alcohol Tobacco and Firearms to return to Elohim City compound in order to obtain information regarding any possible connection between the residents of the community and the bombing.
 Starting on May 1, 1995, she stayed on the compound for a total of three days before returning to her ATF handler to report her findings.

 On May 18, 1995, Howe was apparently banned from entering Elohim City by Robert Millar due to speculation that she had been a government informant.